FrancescaAnd/MammoCAD/README.md

   <img src="results/detection/R_curve_medium_clahe.png" width="400"/>
 </p>

-This is an example of the prediction output of our detection model (bounding boxes and class probabilities) in comparison to the annotated images already present on the dataset
+This is an example of the prediction output of our detection model (bounding boxes and class probabilities) compared to the ground truth annotations in the dataset.
 <p>
   <img src="results/detection/val_batch0_pred.jpg" width="450"/>
   <img src="results/detection/val_batch0_labels.jpg" width="450"/>